 Health Indicator Report of Stroke (Cerebrovascular Disease) Deaths

-NotesRates are age-adjusted to the 2000 U.S. standard population using 11 age groups. **The rates were suppressed due to a relative standard error >0.5, which does not meet Utah Department of Health standards for reliability.
-Unreliable estimates: The rates for Beaver, Morgan, Piute, Rich, San Juan, and Wayne had relative standard errors >0.3 and should be interpreted with caution.
+NotesRates are age-adjusted to the 2000 U.S. standard population using 11 age groups. **The rate for Daggett County was suppressed due to a relative standard error >0.5, which does not meet Utah Department of Health standards for reliability. *Unreliable estimates: The rates for Beaver, Garfield, Piute, Rich, and Wayne had relative standard errors >0.3 and should be interpreted with caution.

 - Utah Death Certificate Database, Office of Vital Records and Statistics, Utah Department of Health